Other income sources

 - Review your long term aims and how much risk you wish to take with your money.
 For instance, if you have retired, do you want to ensure your savings don’t go up and down with stock market changes, or are you happy to lock your money away for the longer term to ensure you benefit from any growth?

 - Regularly review the best rates on the high street, in the papers and online.
 Different providers constantly adjust their rates and available products so it’s worth regularly reviewing what you can earn on your savings and investments.
+You may also wish to consider National Savings & Investments as they are 100% backed by HM Treasury.

 Income from property